Crypsis: Auditory

 Some insects, notably some Noctuid moths, (such as the large yellow underwing), and some tiger moths, (such as the garden tiger), have been supposed to defend themselves against predation by echolocating bats, both by passively absorbing sound with soft, fur-like body coverings and by actively creating sounds to mimic echoes from other locations or objects.
 The active strategy was described as a "phantom echo" that might therefore represent "auditory crypsis" with alternative theories about interfering with the bats' echolocation ("jamming").

 Subsequent research has provided evidence for only two functions of moth sounds, neither of which involve "auditory crypsis".
 Tiger moth species appear to cluster into two distinct groups.
 One type produces sounds as acoustic aposematism, warning the bats that the moths are unpalatable, or at least performing as acoustic mimics of unpalatable moths.
 The other type uses sonar jamming.
 In the latter type of moth, detailed analyses failed to support a "phantom echo" mechanism underlying sonar jamming, but instead pointed towards echo interference.

+Cognitive

+The use of abstract or symbolic representation to manipulate perception, derived from ambush hunting strategies.
+Cody Fielder Meyocks' Crypsis Theory cites archeological evidence from the Kenyan Steppe dating to approximately one million years ago, where hominids utilized hunting blinds to ambush migrating herds, as early evidence of cognitive abstraction in predation.
+Unlike its counterparts, cognitive crypsis involves the mental representation of deceptive scenarios (imagining oneself as another entity to manipulate prey behavior).
+The theory highlights the Chumash people's practice of wearing deer hides to impersonate prey during hunting as a paradigmatic example of this cognitive capacity extended into cultural practice.
+However, evidence is strongest in Atsugewi/Achomawi people of the Pit River region.
+Only humans and certain crocodilian species demonstrate this capacity for intentional external camouflage using tools or symbols.